 Shepparton Art Museum, who granted access to their notable collection of 20th century Australian ceramics.

-The late Marvin Hurnall - collector, broadcaster, and dealer in Australian antiques and decorative arts.
+The late Marvin Hurnall - collector, broadcaster, and dealer.
 His sales displays, auction catalogues and personal collection furnished numerous pictures.

 Kerry James.
 Son of principal Remued potter Allan James.
 Kerry kindly gave access to the Allan & Myrtle James Collection, including pottery from Premier and Kerryl and all the surviving original potter's shape books.